searchhub/searchhub.github.io/ui/readme.swg.md

 | Sellability | The *Sellability* is a measure of products which are found (clicked), and whether they were subsequently added to the cart and purchased.
 This is a weighted average of two rates, `carts/clicks` and `orders/carts`, with a double weight applied to the cart-related score.
 For shops without order-tracking, only the cart related score is used. |
 | Confidence  | A weighted average of Findability and Sellability with double the weight applied to Findability.                                                                                                                                                                                                                                                     |

+\* *The number of searches and all used KPIs are counted unique per query and session.*

 ## Cluster view - Merge types

 | Merge type         | Explanation                                                                                                                                                                             |